roboticslab-uc3m/installation-guides/install-openrave.md

 ## Install Additional Plugins: Flexible Collision Library (FCL)

 The following is the Cannonical PPA way, which may not work for you.
-For more references regarding FCL from source on other/older versions, refer to these issues: [#3](https://github.com/roboticslab-uc3m/installation-guides/issues/3), [#45](https://github.com/roboticslab-uc3m/installation-guides/issues/45).

 ```bash
 sudo apt install libfcl-dev